 And so when we look at the realities in the modern workplace, it turns out that only 13% of workers had access to paid family leave in 2013, according to the Department of Labor’s 2014 national compensation survey.
 Meanwhile, 59% of U.S. workers were eligible for unpaid leave under the FMLA in 2012.

 Four states have now put paid family leave programs into effect, and the outcome may provide a pathway for a national paid family leave law.

-Three of those states — California, New Jersey and Rhode Island — fund the programs exclusively through withholding employee wages.
-The programs are run by each states’ unemployment insurance agencies.
-Here in Washington state we have a paid leave program on the books, but it has yet to be implemented because lawmakers haven’t approved funding.
+Three of those states—California, New Jersey, and Rhode Island—fund the programs exclusively by withholding employee wages.
+The programs are run by each state’s unemployment insurance agencies.
+Here in Washington state, we have a paid leave program on the books, but it has yet to be implemented because lawmakers haven’t approved funding.
 California’s program, on the other hand, now has a solid foundation after being up and running for more than a decade.
 As of 2015 that program granted workers up to 6 weeks of leave each year at 55% of their weekly pay, up to a cap of $1,104 weekly.

 When Allison Guevara’s children were born over the past five years, she took paid time off from her part-time job as a field representative for the American Federation of Teachers-affiliated union that represents librarians and lecturers at the University of California.
 Guevara, 36, explains that receiving only 55% of her pay might have been a dilemma, but she was able to negotiate with her employer to use banked vacation and sick time to compensate for the other 45% of her salary.

 Altogether, Guevara took off at least 3 months with pay for each child.
 Her spouse, who is employed by the city of Santa Cruz, did not have this opportunity.
 The law generally doesn’t cover public sector employees.